1992 Mongolian parliamentary election: Contesting parties

+The new electoral law and implementation of a majoritarian system raised concerns within the Mongolian opposition.
+In reaction to the majoritarian systems, the main opposition parties (the MDP, the MNPP, and the MUP) announced an electoral coalition on 23 April 1992, when the three party chairmen signed an agreement.

-For the 1992 election, 293 candidates were registered by the newly established General Election Commission, of whom 18 were independents and 275 were running from the following 8 political parties and 2 coalitions.
+For the 1992 parliamentary election, 293 candidates were registered by the newly established General Election Commission, of whom 18 were independents, and 275 were running from the following 8 political parties and 2 coalitions.